 Alumni Spotlight - Dr. Melissa Nothnagle

 I am the Family Medicine Residency Director and Chief of Family Medicine at Natividad in Salinas, California.
-I am still practicing full spectrum family medicine, delivering babies, doing hospital work, have my own continuity practice.
+I still practice full-spectrum family medicine—delivering babies, doing hospital work, and managing my own continuity practice.
 I also teach abortion care and get to do all the fun things in family medicine.
-I also run a residency program out at Natividad.
+Additionally, I run a residency program at Natividad.

 What attracted you to Brown FM residency?